 Illinois Child Custody Laws

-The main provisions of Illinois child custody laws are listed in the table below.
-See FindLaw's Child Custody section for more articles and resources.
+Learn more about Illinois child custody laws in the table below, along with links to related articles and resources.
+See FindLaw's Child Custody section for additional information.

 |Code Section||750 ILCS 5/601, 602, 607|

 Note: State laws are constantly changing -- your best course of action is to contact an Illinois child custody attorney.
 Barring that you should conduct your own legal research to verify the state law(s) you are researching.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.